MALINAYAGODA/MALINAYAGODA/README.md

 # Hi, I'm Danila 👋
-**Data Scientist Intern.** A young specialist trying out in various competitions and courses to find his idyll.
+**Machine learning engineer / Data Scientist** A young specialist trying out in various competitions and courses to find his idyll.
 Eager to kickstart my career as a DS intern at Yandex.
 Knowledgeable in machine vision and gradually switching to NLP.

 <p align='center'>
    <a href="https://github-readme-stats.vercel.app/api?username=MALINAYAGODA"><img